Tips for Talking About Your Coronavirus With Your Kids

 CORONAVIRUS: WHAT YOU NEED TO KNOW

-“With the Internet and schoolyard gossip, it can be very easy for kids and teens to hear misinformation about the coronavirus,” Newport Academy clinic manager Barbara Nosal told Fox News. .
+“With the Internet and schoolyard gossip, it can be very easy for children and teens to hear the misinformation surrounding the coronavirus”, Barbara Nosal, clinical director at the Newport Academy, told Fox News.
 “It is important for parents to anticipate rumors and to advise children and adolescents to practice good hygiene and healthy practices, in particular by washing their hands thoroughly and frequently, avoiding touching their eyes, nose and mouth, get a good night’s sleep and eat healthy. . “

 Nosal said it is important to remember that children follow the cues of the adults around them, so the way you treat the virus at home can reflect in their behavior.
 And if your child’s school is closed, maintaining a normal routine can help keep them calm.